 As parents, we all know there are many difficult conversations we will have with our kids throughout their childhood, and money is definitely one of them.
 For some parents, they feel like they don’t know a lot about money themselves, so they don’t have the confidence they need to teach their kids about it.
 For others, they reflect on their past money mistakes and decide they are not a good fit to teach their kids.
 And, for yet others, they simply don’t know when or where to begin.

-But, here’s the good news: You do know more than you think, you are the right fit to talk to your kids, and you can start anywhere in the conversation.
-Here, we will explore some basics tips and concepts to get you started so that you are not only more confident in talking about it with your kids, but able to make the experience a rewarding and engaging one – for both of you.
+But, here’s the good news: You do know more than you think.
+You are the right fit to talk to your kids, and you can start anywhere in the conversation.
+Here, we will explore some basic tips and concepts to get you started.
+Not only will you be more confident in talking about it with your kids, but you will be able to make the experience a rewarding and engaging one – for both of you.

 As both parents and human beings, we tend to be our own worst critic, so let’s first dispel some myths:

 - Myth #1: My kid is a teenager.
 It’s too late to start.

 Even if you have not had a lot of conversation or started teaching your teen how to manage their own account, it’s better to start now than to put it off.
 It's never too late.
 The fact is your teenager has been learning from you all along.
 They watch and they listen, and without realizing it, they are picking up on how you make choices and react to situations.
 You’ve done a lot of the groundwork, now it’s time to focus on having the important conversations.